Lipschitz continuity of expected value under decision-dependent uncertainty with moving support: Applications to bilevel programming

 \subsection{Approximated solutions under Slater CQ}

 Let us consider a (regularized) bilevel programming problem of the form

 In this model only $x$ is decided by the leader while $y$ is the decision of the follower and it is modeled by the leader as a random variable with support in $S(x):=\varepsilon\text{-}\argmin_{z}\{f(x,z):g(x,z)\leq 0\}$.
-A simple way to deal with the uncertainty if the leader has a belief of its distribution is to consider the expected value.
-Hence the problem of the leader becomes
+A simple way to deal with the uncertainty, called the Bayesian approach in \cite{salas2023existence}, is that the leader has a belief of its distribution and pose the problem as in equation \eqref{eq:Decision-Dependent-Uncertainty}.